If you’re like many physicians, checking off all the boxes on your comprehensive diabetes care checklist can be a struggle.

 This creates challenges for the health systems that need to manage the growing diabetes population, especially for institutions that track and document quality metrics for comprehensive diabetes care.
 Patients and physicians need to be well educated in the management and treatment of diabetes in order to increase adherence for quality metrics and improve patient outcomes.

-The more we can demystify what all is involved in deabetic management and why we do it, the better people will do in general.”
+The more we can demystify what all is involved in diabetic management and why we do it, the better people will do in general.”

 Dr. Jasmin Morrison, Primary Care Physician, Cedar Rapids, Iowa